artisansdk/cqrs/readme.md

 // Skip the cache and get the results: fresh results are not peristed to cache
 $uncached = MostPopularPosts::make()->nocache()->get();

+// This is shorthand for bypassing the cached results
 $uncached = MostPopularPosts::make()->fresh();
 ```